vikashgraja/Func_Parallelizer/README.md

 Pass the tasks to the parallel_runner function

-By default all cores are used but if you have life and want to do some other things, I would recommend to use 50% to 80% of your CPU cores.
+By default all cores are used but if you have a life and want to do some other things, I would recommend to use 50% to 80% of your CPU cores.
 ```python
 total_mayhem = parallel_runner(tasks, cpu_cores=2)
 ```
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.
-[GIT Repo](https://github.com/vikashgraja/Func_Parallelizer)

 Feel free to ask any help(If it's about this package, dealing a lot IRL can't help yours too.)